divyanshsagar/Recommender-System/README.md

 Overall, it's a straightforward approach to recommending movies based on user ratings and similarities between movies.

-# Let's illustrate how correlation between movies is calculated using a simplified example.
+# Sure, let's illustrate how correlation between movies is calculated using a simplified example.

 Let's say we have a small subset of our movie rating dataset: